Procreate (software): Procreate

 Procreate for iPad was first released in 2011 by the Tasmanian software company Savage Interactive.
-After winning an Apple Design Award in June of 2013, Savage launched Procreate 2 in conjunction with iOS 7, adding new features such as higher resolution capabilities and more brush options.
+In June 2013, Savage launched Procreate 2 in conjunction with iOS 7, adding new features such as higher resolution capabilities and more brush options.

 In 2016, Procreate became one of the top ten best-selling iPad apps on the App Store.
-It rose into the top two in 2017.
 In 2018, Procreate became the overall best selling iPad app.

-As of February 2023, the most recent version of Procreate for the iPad is 5.3.2.
+As of April 2023, the most recent version of Procreate for the iPad is 5.3.4.

 Procreate Pocket

-Procreate Pocket was released to the App Store in December of 2014.
-Pocket originally included most tools found in Procreate; however, it did not include any features that released on the original Procreate app since its release.
+Procreate Pocket was released to the App Store in December 2014.
+Pocket originally included most tools found in Procreate; however, it doesn't include any features that released on the original Procreate app since its release.

 In 2018, Savage launched Procreate Pocket 2.0 to the App Store.

-In December of 2018, Procreate Pocket received Apple's "App of the Year" award.
+In December 2018, Procreate Pocket received Apple's "App of the Year" award.

-As of February 2023, the most recent version of Procreate Pocket (for the iPhone) is 4.0.8.
+As of April 2023, the most recent version of Procreate Pocket (for the iPhone) is 4.0.8.

-Procreate Software Functions

-Valkyrie graphics engine

-In 2019, Savage switched Procreate to a proprietary graphics engine, Valkyrie, following a period of beta testing on TestFlight.
-The engine is said to provide “customizable brush options and let [artists] import Adobe Photoshop brushes for the first time.”
-Alongside the new engine, Procreate 5 featured Brush Studio, a tool for creating new and modifying existing brushes with support for fine-tuning Apple Pencil settings.

-Painting brush

-Users can choose among various kinds of painting brushes to paint, use as merger or erasers.
-Categorizing painting brushes, adjusting features of certain brush, as well as inputting new brushes are allowed.

-Color

-Users are allowed to choose colors in 4 ways.
-Users can additionally create or insert color set for convenient use.

-Layers

-Users can add multiple layers.
-The maximum number of layers is decided by the resolution ratio.
-Effects can be added on layers.
-Merging layers is also permitted.

-Transformation

-Different transformations including rescaling, rotation, and distortion are included.

-Lasso Tools

-Including Rectangular Marquee Tool, Elliptical Marquee Tool, Lasso Tool and Magnetic Lasso Tool.
-User can select certain areas to do adjustments on it.

-Adjustment

-Users can adjust brightness, hue, contrast, etc. Certain effects including Gaussian Blur, Motion Blur are provided.

-Canvas

-Users can crop canvas, add guidelines to the current view, flip the canvas, and check canvas information.
-It is also possible to allow animation.

-Export

-Works can be exported to the following format: Procreate, PSD, PDF, JPEG, PNG, TIFF, (following for exporting layers) PDF, PNG, GIF(animation), PNG(animation), MP4(animation), and HEVC(animation).
-Procreate provides ingrained screen recording and the recorded video can also be exported.
+Features

+The current versions of Procreate use Valkyrie, a proprietary graphics engine to allow customizable brush options and importing brushes from Adobe Photoshop.
+The app also allows for animation.
+Savage expanded upon Procreate's Animation features with the companion app dedicated to 2D animation called Procreate Dreams, released in November 2023.
+While the application is commended for its intuitive interface and accessibility, some reviewers have noted that it may lack some key animations features, such as reference layers.

+On August 2024, Procreate announced that it would not be incorporating generative artificial intelligence into its software.